Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 mkdir orders
 ```

-Some Bash commands have options, which may or may not be required for a given task.
+Most Bash commands have options, which may or may not be required for a given task.
 Options, also called *flags*, give a command more specific instructions.
 To create a new subdirectory and a subdirectory inside it with one command rather than two, you could run `mkdir` with a `--parents` flag:

 ```bash
 mkdir --parents cats/pics